 People wishing to access the NDIS should check that they meet the access requirements, which are available on the national NDIS website.

 With so many people coming into the scheme in such a short time it is important that there is a planned approach to how they access the NDIS.

 People living in the Hunter New England, Southern New South Wales, Central Coast, Northern Sydney, South Western Sydney, Western Sydney and Nepean Blue Mountains districts are able to access the NDIS now.

-From 1 July 2017, the NDIS will be in place across the rest of NSW, and people living in Northern New South Wales, Mid North Coast, Sydney, South Eastern Sydney, Illawarra Shoalhaven, Murrumbidgee, Western New South Wales and Far West NSW will be able to access the NDIS.
+The NDIS is rolling out across the rest of NSW now, with people living in Northern New South Wales, Mid North Coast, Sydney, South Eastern Sydney, Illawarra Shoalhaven, Murrumbidgee, Western New South Wales and Far West NSW able to access the NDIS too.